sklarcorp/data-style-guide/README.md

 ### Width ###
-* Generally a measurement of specific instruments for which width is a differentiating characteristic (e.g. Traction Bows, Surgical Trays, Baskets, Retractors)
+* Generally a measurement of specific instruments for which width is a differentiating characteristic (e.g. Traction Bows, Surgical Trays, Sterilization Trays, Baskets, Retractors)

 ### Height / Depth ###